RoboJackets/mjackets-api/docs/build_system/CMakeDetails.rst

 **************************

 Every application must have a :file:`CMakeLists.txt` file.
 This file is the entry point, or top level, of the build system.
-The final :file:`mJackets.elf` image contains the application and API libraries.
+The final :file:`<your_project>.elf` image contains the application and API libraries.

 This section describes some of what you can do in your top-level :file:`CMakeLists.txt`.